Nina Jablonski: Skin color and concepts of race

 Since 2010, Jablonski has focused much of her research on understanding the link between skin color and the creation of color-based races during the European Enlightenment.
 The naming of groups of people, later referred to as races, based on skin color has proven durable because of its reinforcement by European and American business interests and politicians of the 18th century who benefited from the transatlantic slave trade.
 Jablonski's interest in the effects of race and racism in the U.S. and South Africa led to her being invited to be a Fellow of the Stellenbosch Institute for Advanced Study (STIAS) in 2011, and to be involved in the "Effects of Race Project" at STIAS from 2013 to 2020.
 In 2010, Jablonski received an honorary doctorate (D.Phil.) from Stellenbosch University for her contribution to the worldwide fight against racism.

+The Eumelanin Human Skin Colour Scale

+Jablonski is a member of an international collaborative research group that developed the Eumelanin Human Skin Colour Scale, a novel method for classifying human skin colour that is independent of race, ethnicity and ancestry.